msalemor/azure-appservice-to-mssql-fw-otions/README.md

 - Traffic will be routed out to the Internet
 - Only traffic from the allowed IPs will be ingress the Azure SQL

+Automation:
-> **Note:** this code can add the Web App outbound IPs to the Azure SQL automatically
+- This code can add the WebApp outbound IPs to the Azure SQL automatically

 ```bash
 #!/bin/bash